Georgia readies to resume executions after a 4-year pause brought by COVID and a legal agreement

 Pye's appeal was decided by the 11th Circuit in April 2021, before the judicial emergency ended, and that's the relevant date, his lawyers argued.
 But the three-judge panel of the appeals court didn't reject his case, instead tossing out his death sentence.
 The case was reheard by the full appeals court and, ultimately, the 11th Circuit denied his appeal in March 2023, nearly two years after the judicial emergency ended.

-Pye’s lawyers noted that their access to Pye remains extremely limited, saying it took more than 24 hours to arrange a phone call with him after the execution order had been issued.
+Pye’s lawyers wrote that it took more than 24 hours to arrange a phone call with him after the execution order was issued.
 They added: “This is not normal or consistent with access to and availability to counsel that was previously possible, and it is unacceptable.”

-The state argued that the agreement was temporary and was “expressly limited to a small subgroup of death eligible inmates."
+The state argued that the agreement was “expressly limited to a small subgroup of death eligible inmates."
 Pye is not in that group and is thus not exempt from execution while the litigation over the agreement is pending, the state says.

 The judge agreed with the state, writing that the timeline of Pye's case is undisputed and leaves him outside of the group covered by the agreement.
 Pye's lawyers are seeking to take that decision to the state Court of Appeals.